Louisa Chirico: 2023: Swedish Open semifinal

-2024: Charlottesville title, second Swedish Open semifinal
+2024: Charlottesville title, second Swedish Open SF

 Chirico won the Charlottesville Open in Virginia, in April, with a straight sets victory over top seed Kayla Day in the final.

 She reached semifinals at the Swedish Open in July, defeating eighth seed Renata Zarazúa, Mananchaya Sawangkaew and Katarina Zavatska on her way to the last four where she lost against seventh seed Martina Trevisan in three sets.
 Later that month Chirico qualified for the main draw at the Prague Open but lost in the first round to second seed Kateřina Siniaková.

 In August, ranked No. 218, she qualified for the WTA 1000 Canadian Open, losing to 10th seed Anna Kalinskaya.
 Chirico won the W75 Tevlin Challenger in November, defeating Kayla Cross in the final.

 2025: WTA 125 final

 Chirico qualified for the Charleston Open and defeated Erika Andreeva in three sets to reach the second round, in which she lost to 11th seed Jeļena Ostapenko.

 She finished runner-up at the WTA 125 Internacional de Valencia losing to Nuria Párrizas Díaz in the final.

-In July, Chirico qualified for the main-draw at the Canadian Open, but lost in the first round to Jéssica Bouzas Maneiro in a match lasting more than three hours.
+In July, Chirico qualified for the main draw at the Canadian Open, but lost in the first round to Jéssica Bouzas Maneiro in a match lasting more than three hours.